zx123497/zx123497/README.md

 ### Hobbies
 - Create some interesting and cute stuffs
-- Draw some adorable animals
+- Draw some adorable anime characters and animals
 - Play Baseball
 - Play Guitar!
 ### Programing Languages